Routing

 - If the request method is not

-, no route matches and an HTTP 404 is returned.
+GETor the URL is not/, no route matches and an HTTP 404 is returned.

-The following example shows a more sophisticated HttpEndpoint
+The following example shows a more sophisticated HttpEndpoint:

 open Falco